bwfiq/git-livesync/README.md

 This extension contributes the following settings:

 * `git-livesync.enable`: Enable/disable this extension.
-* `git-livesync.commitDelay`: Only commit if this amount of time in milliseconds has passed since the last commit.
+* `git-livesync.commitDelay`: Only commit if this amount of time in seconds has passed since the last commit.

 ## Known Issues

 - [x] There is no cooldown.
 It will spam commits for every single tiny change.
-- [ ] The cooldown is hardcoded to 5 seconds.
+- [x] The cooldown is hardcoded to 5 seconds.
 There is no setting for it.
-- There are no workspace-specific settings.
+- [x] There are no workspace-specific settings.
 It will watch every single opened folder.
-- There is no error checking for if the workspace is a git repository or not.
+- [ ] There is no error checking for if the workspace is a git repository or not.
-- There is no error checking for if a .gitignore exists.
+- [ ] There is no error checking for if a .gitignore exists.
-- It is not packaged as a .vsix file yet.
+- [ ] It is not packaged as a .vsix file yet.
-- The terminals created are spammed like crazy.
+- [ ] The terminals created are spammed like crazy.
+- [ ] You need to run a command from the palette to activate the extension.

 ## Release Notes

 ### Unreleased
-#### v0.0.1
 - Auto commit-and-sync on file change after delay
 - Enabled per workspace-specific setting
 - Settings to configure delay in ms for commit-and-sync
+- Option to set a scheduled time or every x seconds/minutes to commit-and-sync

+# Development
+- Get the configuration settings with `getEnabled()` and `getCommitDelay()` (defined and updated in [`utils.ts`](src/utils.ts))